mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 ## To-Do / Next Steps

-> Last updated Oct 27, 2024 at 12:23:49 PM
+> Last updated Oct 30, 2024 at 3:51:47 PM
+> 10/30: updated point about error handling to include sub-points and notes on effect logging system; added point about sentry integration not working.

 1. Define remaining features:
     1. Administration: flesh out all features and turn into user stories, subject only
     2. Content Management Platform: flesh out all features and turn into user stories, subject only
     3. Marketing Website: take features already listed in this doc and turn into user stories, subject only
     4. Learning Platform: user stories created, need to be fleshed out for all stories
-2. Implement error handling and logging--set up ErroyBoundary components for React Islands within Astro pages (still needed?); Implement a global error handling strategy; set up a logging system for better debugging and monitoring.
+2. Implement error handling and logging
+    1. set up ErroyBoundary components for React Islands within Astro pages (still needed?)
+    2. Continue to implement a global error handling strategy using Effect
+    3. Ensure the Effect logging system we've configured will work holistically for our application
+    4. Sentry integration isn't sending errors to Sentry for some reason; resolve.
 3. Resolve the following error: `21:20:29 [ERROR] [astro:db] [vite] cannot find entry point module 'astro:db'.` (appears in console when running `yarn astro dev`
 4. Revisit authentication solution--should we use Hanko, or Auth.js, or auth-astro, or oslo and custom-written auth (akin to lucia auth, which is being sunset)
     1. I think we're going to go with Oslo
-7. Once we've updated Notes and User Progress seeding to be more dynamic, we can do the following:
+5. Once we've updated Notes and Student Progress seeding to be more dynamic, we can do the following:
     1. implement error handling (use Effect for this, with Sentry integration)
     2. Create a mechanism to easily reset the database to its seeded state for testing purposes
     3. Implement a way to seed data incrementally or update existing seed data
-    5. Add data validation checks before inserting seed data
+    4. Add data validation checks before inserting seed data
-8. need to write functions that update the enrollment_date, purchase_date, expiration_date columns appropriately
+6. need to write functions that update the enrollment_date, purchase_date, expiration_date columns appropriately
-9. We need to write a function that automatically assigns newly created courses to any users of role 'app_admin', so it doesn't have to be done manually
+7. We need to write a function that automatically assigns newly created courses to any users of role 'app_admin', so it doesn't have to be done manually
-10. Courses table needs new fields:
+8. Courses table needs new fields:
     1. course status column--"published", "archived", "draft"
     2. course last_edited_by column (it's a foreign key reference to users)
     3. course last_edited_on column (date)
-11. I'm going to take a guess that we also need those exact same columns for "Chapters", "Sections", and "Exercises"...
+9. I'm going to take a guess that we also need those exact same columns for "Chapters", "Sections", and "Exercises"...
-12. I need to know how sqlite handles historical changes--i.e. if an 'author' makes changes to a course, and saves the course changes, the new version of the course is not 'published' until an app_admin or course_admin 'publishes' the course; so we would have to somehow maintain 2 versions of the course?
+10. I need to know how sqlite handles historical changes--i.e. if an 'author' makes changes to a course, and saves the course changes, the new version of the course is not 'published' until an app_admin or course_admin 'publishes' the course; so we would have to somehow maintain 2 versions of the course?
 Or handle draft changes to a published course in a different manner, so that when an admin changes it from 'draft' to 'published', we apply the changes to the existing course row?
-Or do we just create a new course row, new copies of all of its descendants including any changes made to them (chapters > sections & exercises), update all users, user_progress, user_exercise_progress?
+Or do we just create a new course row, new copies of all of its descendants including any changes made to them (chapters > sections & exercises), update all users, student_progress, student_exercise_progress?
 That option sounds like a nightmare.
 I'm open to whatever ideas you have here.
-13. Implement the Effect typescript library, including OpenTelemetry
+11. Implement the Effect typescript library, including OpenTelemetry
     1. I don't know anything about either of these libraries, you're going to have to walk me through them
     2. Effect apparently has some advanced features beyond just error management:
         1. First, implementing the Effect type functionality, creating and running the effects